 In this article I’ll talk about the best Vampire tribal cards.
-The featured Vampires can preform great in a 60-card decks, as well as in a Commander deck.
+The featured Vampires can preform great in 60-card decks, as well as in a Commander deck.
 We’ll first take a look at the cards that barely missed the top 10, then we’ll move to the actual top 10 best Vampires.
-At the end, you’ll find top 3 best Vampire Tribal Commanders.
+At the end, you’ll find the top 3 best Vampire Tribal Commanders.

 But first, let’s talk about the tribal theme.